 Additional FTE Staff to provide same sections in two high schools

 Additional FTE Staff to provide same sections as current (currently have 556 sections of electives equating to 111 FTEs)

 *Based on average of 2.5 electives per year in students' schedules.

 Note: Assumes approximately $100,000 per FTE licensed teaching staff member.
 The operating budget to support any additional staffing would be required in FY 2025 for implementation.

-This analysis is based on current conditions at T.C.
-Williams and courses which are credits for electives, CTE, family and consumer sciences and world languages.
+This analysis is based on current conditions at Alexandria City High School and courses which are credits for electives, CTE, family and consumer sciences and world languages.

 What is the cost of implementing an International Baccalaureate Program?

 There are two parts for the secondary International Baccalaureate Programme.
 It breaks down into the Middle Years Programme (MYP) for grades 9,10 and the Diploma Program (DP) grades 11 and 12.

 - Annual: $10,050

 - Application: $4,000